Newark: A Top 20 Solar City — You Got a Problem With That?

 What makes Newark a Shining Solar City?

-Unlike California, which relies on net metering as the biggest state solar incentive, New Jersey offers Solar Renewable Energy Credits (SRECs) to solar homeowners.
-Instead of paying solar generators for each watt they send to the grid, under the SREC program, residents receive credits for their clean energy generation that they then sell to utilities who are required by the state to purchase a certain percentage of clean energy each year.
+New Jersey offers the Successor Solar Incentive (SuSi) program to solar homeowners.
+Instead of paying solar generators for each watt they send to the grid, under the SuSI program, residents receive credits in the form of SREC-IIs for their clean energy generation that they then sell to utilities – who are required by the state to purchase a certain percentage of clean energy each year.

 If that sounds complicated, it is.
 But in the end, it can work out to be a great return on investment.
-If you buy your system outright, youll receive the states solar tax credit, savings on your energy bill, and income from selling your SRECs to your utility.
+If you buy your system outright, you’ll receive the state’s solar tax credit, savings on your energy bill, and income from selling your SREC-II’s to your utility.

-In addition to the SREC program, there are a few other incentives to make going solar in New Jersey easy and rewarding.
+In addition to the SuSi program, there are a few other incentives to make going solar in New Jersey easy and rewarding.
 The state waives sales tax on the purchase of solar equipment.
-And solar panels arent included in the assessment value of your home in New Jersey; considering that studies show homebuyers are willing to pay more for solar homes, this is another added benefit.
+And solar panels aren’t included in the assessment value of your home in New Jersey; considering that studies show homebuyers are willing to pay more for solar homes, this is another added benefit.

 Notable solar installations in Newark